FERTIL HUMUS

 - Increases soil water retention

-- Stimulates root growth
+- Stimulates healthy root growth

 Deficiency Symptoms—When to Apply:

-- Slow breakdown of organic matter
+- Slow decomposition of organic matter

-- Poor water penetration or retention
+- Poor water infiltration or retention

 FAQs